OlaleyeJumoke/Mavel/README.md

 4. Edit the Key.dart file, by adding your Public and Private Key.
 5. Run the app with your favourite IDE.

+App Apk can be found in the APK folder in the lib folder of the project

 A new Flutter project.